boostorg/python/README.md

 See the [Boost.Python](http://boostorg.github.io/python) documentation for details.

+!!! note
+    Check out the [development version](http://boostorg.github.io/python/develop) of the documentation to see work in progress.

 # Building ![Build Status](https://travis-ci.org/boostorg/python.svg?branch=develop)

 While Boost.Python is part of the Boost C++ Libraries super-project, and thus can be compiled as part of Boost, it can also be compiled and installed stand-alone, i.e. against a pre-installed Boost package.